 Article level metrics are available for many, though not all, items in the repository.
 Data are provided by Altmetric.
 Learn more at http://www.altmetric.com/

 The Library expects to provide support for as many file formats as possible.
 Items stored in WHOAS are preserved as is through data management and digital preservation.
-The proprietary nature of many file types makes it impossible to make guarantees.
+The proprietary nature of some file types makes it impossible to make guarantees.

 When a file is uploaded to WHOAS, one of the following categories is noted: